Conditions of Carriage

 14. If the Principal wishes to contact FedEx in order to perform the Contract of Agency, it may do so by sending an electronic message from the email address specified in Section II.1(f) or, if available, from the email address specified in Section III.5(c) to the email address email@example.com, where such electronic message shall be accompanied by the signature of the contact person assigned to the sending email address.
 The electronic message so sent is considered by FedEx as the Principal’s written statement in connection with the Contract of Agency.
 FedEx will disregard electronic messages sent from other email addresses or signed by another contact person or messages sent to an email address other than firstname.lastname@example.org during the performance of the Contract of Agency.

-15. It is also possible to contact FedEx on the phone number of +36 (1) 885 4595; however, the Principal may not refer to statements made during the individual telephone conversations as evidence in the event of a dispute.
+15. It is also possible to contact FedEx on the following phone numbers: +36 (1) 885 4584 and +36 (1) 885 4585; however, the Principal may not refer to statements made during the individual telephone conversations as evidence in the event of a dispute.

 16. Liaison under this chapter is possible from 8.00 a.m. to 6.30 p.m. on business days.